karwler/VertiRead/README.md

 Note: It's possible that the mouse wheel won't work properly under Linux and I have no idea why.

 ## Windows
-All necessary libraries are already included in the project, however they're built only for the MSVC 14 (2015).
+All necessary libraries are already included in the project.
+However they're built for the MSVC.
+If you're using a different compiler, you'll need to replace the existing library files or link the new ones.
 Settings files are being saved in "%AppData%\VertiRead".

 ## How to use it